Etiology of Dry Eye

 Wearing contact lenses for long periods of time

 Excessive evaporation of tears can also cause dry eye syndrome.
-Such evaporation may possibly be caused by "meibomitis," which results from infection and inflammation of the meibomian glands in the eyelids.
-Patients with thyroid disease (Thyroid or Grave's disease results from overative thyroid which affects the eyes, may possibly cause proptosis, loss of vision and dry eye.
-Please see the Thryoid page for more details), may possibly also experience dry eye syndrome caused by excessive evaporation.
+Such evaporation might be caused by "meibomitis," which results from infection and inflammation of the meibomian glands in the eyelids.
+Patients with thyroid disease (Thyroid or Grave's disease results from overative thyroid which affects the eyes, might cause proptosis, loss of vision and dry eye.
+Please see the Thryoid page for more details), might also experience dry eye syndrome caused by excessive evaporation.

 Decreased sensitivity of the cornea can also lead to insufficient production of tears.